rhubner/lion/README.md

   this allows us to use name as identifier, and it's probably easier for user.
 * better validation and wired range of input data.
 I simplify my implementation to only allow [a-z0-9] characters for all possible inputs.
   I think the system should be able to work with all kinds of UNICODE characters.
 Maybe even treat them as binary data.
+* Use [DROID](https://github.com/digital-preservation/droid) from [The National Archives](https://www.nationalarchives.gov.uk/) for mime type detection.
+  I spend a lot of time [improving this tool](https://github.com/digital-preservation/droid/pulls?q=is%3Apr+author%3Arhubner).
+  Unfortunately, it's not easy to integrate as Apache Tika.
+I was working on easy integration, but the National archives didn't get money from the budget to continue.